JuliaSmoothOptimizers/Krylov.jl/docs/src/custom_workspaces.md

 end
 ```

-The `size` and `getindex` functions are defined to facilitate display in the REPL, allowing for easy interaction with `MyVector`, although they are not strictly necessary for the functionality of Krylov.jl.
+The `size` and `getindex` functions support REPL display, aiding interaction, though they are optional for Krylov.jl’s functionality.

-### Stencil implementation
+### Efficient stencil implementation

-To efficiently apply the discrete Laplacian operator using a matrix-free approach and a typical 5-point stencil operation, we leverage `OffsetArray` for handling halo regions.
+Using `HaloVector` with `OffsetArray`, we can apply the discrete Laplacian operator in a matrix-free approach with a 5-point stencil, managing halo regions effectively.
-This allows seamless access to boundary values, enabling clear and performant computation of the Laplacian without the need for direct boundary condition checks within the core stencil loop.
+This layout allows **clean and efficient Laplacian computation** without boundary checks within the core loop.

 ```julia
 # Define a matrix-free Laplacian operator